 If a student’s behavior inside and/or outside of the classroom demonstrates that they pose a potential threat of harm to themselves or others, or who create a pattern of extreme disruption, an involuntary withdrawal from the University with conditions for readmission may be initiated by the Vice President for Student Affairs or designee.
 Permission for readmission will typically be based on the student's demonstration of a period (at least one semester) of stable behavior outside the University and shall require a statement from a physician, psychologist, and/or other qualified professionals external to the campus who can render an opinion that the student is ready to return and cope with university life.
 Conditions for follow-up services may be required as part of the readmission decision and will be provided to the student in writing at the time of withdrawal.

-If the student’s behavior constitutes a violation of the University Student Code of Conduct, the case may first be referred to the Office of Judicial Affairs for initial investigation and adjudication.
+If the student’s behavior constitutes a violation of the University's Student Code of Conduct, the case may first be referred to the Office of Student Conduct for initial investigation and adjudication.
 A student may be involuntarily withdrawn and/or disciplined under the conduct code if he/she:

 Fails to attend any required meeting under this policy, and/or

-Fails to timely schedule and/or appear at a psychological assessment requested by the Director of Student Judicial Services, and/or
+Fails to timely schedule and/or appear at a psychological assessment requested by the Director of Student Conduct, and/or